MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals.md

     ![Try Sample](media/power-bi-custom-visuals/powerbi-custom-try-sample.png)

-6. Save the '.pbiviz' file and then open Power BI.
+6. Save the `.pbiviz` file and then open Power BI.

-7. Import the '.pbiviz' file into your report.
+7. Import the `.pbiviz` file into your report.
 (See the [Import a custom visual from a file](#import-a-custom-visual-from-a-file) section above.)

 ## Considerations and limitations